GaboonGrabber Scenario: Manufacturing Vendor Crisis

 - Pros: Friday deadline met; no contract penalties; client satisfaction maintained; worker overtime preserved; CEO avoids board scrutiny

-- Cons: Potential OSHA violation (resuming without proper safety verification after monitoring compromise); worker safety risk if hidden equipment damage exists; legal liability if injury occurs; ethically problematic given known compromise
+- Cons: Potential safety authority violation (resuming without proper safety verification after monitoring compromise); worker safety risk if hidden equipment damage exists; legal liability if injury occurs; ethically problematic given known compromise

 - Business Impact: Short-term business preservation; catastrophic risk if safety incident occurs